jasonpa301/farms-backend/README.md

 ```
 ./vendor/bin/sail artisan migrate
 ```
-then fill the database with the data from the initial csv files with this command:
+then fill the database with the data from the initial csv files with this command (this may take a minute or two):
 ```
 ./vendor/bin/sail artisan db:seed
 ```